Corca Oíche: Origins, Cruthin & Ulaid

 However, their apparent relation to Fergus Foga, could also indicate that it may not have been floods which forced the tribe to migrate, but war.
 Fergus Foga (Foga, Fogha, Foiche, Foche), was the son of Oiche by incest with her brother Fróecher Furtre (Fraechar Foirtriun).
-Fraechar is said to have forced himself onto his sister out of drunkenness, and as a result is how Magheramesk (Machaire Ráth Meisce: 'The plain of the fort of drunkenness), Co.
-Antrim, was named.
+Fraechar is said to have forced himself onto his sister out of drunkenness, and as a result is how Magheramesk (Machaire Ráth Meisce: 'The plain of the fort of drunkenness), County Antrim, was named.
 Fergus has been associated with Fergus mac Roich a character of the Ulster Cycle, and one source claims that 'Foga' could refer to the word for ‘small spear’, due to legend being that Fergus invented, or at least was the first to use, the small spear in Ireland.

 However, perhaps for what he is the most famous, is becoming the last king of the Ulaid to reside at Emain Macha, when he was slain at the battle of Achaidh Leithdeircc, fighting against the three Collas.
 Afterwards, the Collas burned Emain Macha to the ground effectively annexing a large portion of Ulaid territory later known as Airgialla, and forced the Ulaid back to their easternmost territories.
 This could also have been cause for a migration.

 Due to numerous spellings of Foga, such as 'Foiche', it could also be that it is merely a corruption of Oiche.
 If so, Fochae (Foicheadh, Fochadh) Beg (Gaelic for 'small') from whom some sources have the Corca Oiche of Munster descending along with his six sons: Fiodhach, Oineann, Cronan, Caiseadha, Baithe and Iinge., could also be associated with Fergus Foga or his mother.

 Sometimes, such as in the Kane Ancestral Map of Ireland, the Mackesys are linked to Eber, the eldest son of the mythical king Mil, whom was given the southern half of Ireland after their invasion from Spain supposedly some 2000 years before Christ.
 This is likely due to the clan's associations with the Ui Fidgenti after settling in the Kingdom of Muhman.
 However myth aside, if Cruind ba Drui were an ancestor, it would be more likely that they actually descend from the fifth son of Mil, Ir, from whom Rawlinson's genealogy has Cruind descend.